-Art

 Computer Science or Digital Information Technology

 Drama

+Fine Art

 Health & Social Care

 Music

-Product Design (DT)
+Design and Technology (DT)

 Sports Studies

 Triple Science (Recommended students only)

 Geography / History

-\Geography / History may be available if students want to study both of these subjects.
+^{}Geography / History may be available if students want to study both of these subjects.
 This can only run as an option if there are at least 20 students who want to do this.

 Based on the student choices these subjects will be put into two blocks.
-Some subjects will be blocked against each other and if there is a clash where there is only one class for each subject, I will discuss this with the students involved.
+Some subjects will be blocked against each other and if there is a clash where there is only one class for each subject, it will be discussed with the students involved.

-Key Stage 4 Curriculum 2023 - 2026
+Key Stage 4 Curriculum 2025 - 2028